Abstract¶

 As a preliminary to our solution, define [1] as end-of-period human wealth (the present discounted value of future labor income) for a perfect foresight version of the problem of a ‘risk optimist:’ a consumer who believes with perfect confidence that the shocks will always take their expected value of 1, .
 The solution to a perfect foresight problem of this kind takes the form

 A first useful point is that, for the realist, a lower bound for the level of market resources is the natural borrowing constraint derived by Aiyagari (1994) and Huggett (1993), because if equalled this value then there would be a positive finite chance (however small) of receiving in every future period, which would require the consumer to set to zero in order to guarantee that the intertemporal budget constraint holds.
-Since consumption of zero yields negative infinite utility, Zeldes (1989) and Deaton (1991) show that the solution to the realist consumer’s problem is not well defined for values of , and the limiting value of the realist’s is zero as , where as (established in Carroll & Shanker (2024)).
+Since consumption of zero yields infinite marginal utility, Zeldes (1989) and Deaton (1991) show that the solution to the realist consumer’s problem is not well defined for values of , and the limiting value of the realist’s is zero as (established in Carroll & Shanker (2024)).

 It is convenient to define ‘excess’ market resources as the amount by which actual resources exceed the lower bound, and ‘excess’ human wealth as the amount by which mean expected human wealth exceeds guaranteed minimum human wealth:

-The ‘optimist,’ on the other hand, pretends that there is no uncertainty about future income, and therefore consumes
+The ‘optimist,’ on the other hand, pretends that there is no uncertainty about future income, and therefore consumes the same fraction out of current excess resources and excess human wealth

 The Moderation Ratio¶